WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/r.md

 [alert] **Caution:** This page is currently under development. [/alert]

 ## radio button

+Use *radio button* only in in developer documentation and for a technical audience.

+In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.
+Refer to a radio button by its label.
+If you have to use a descriptor, use *option* or *option button*.

+For more information, see [UI elements](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/).

 ## RAM

 Acronym for *random-access memory*.
 Use uppercase.